 Events to check out:

-- Catch the 12 Days of Christmas outdoor exhibit at The Arboretum from November 9 through the end of December.
+- Catch the 12 Days of Christmas outdoor exhibit at The Arboretum from early November through the end of December.

 - Head to Holiday in the Park at Six Flags Over Texas to add some thrill to your holiday plans from mid-November through December 30.